The Deborah Cass Prize for Writing was established in 2015 by Deborah’s friends and family.

-Deborah Cass’ (1960-2013) contributions to legal scholarship are currently being acknowledged with two significant events, the London Review of Law Annual Lecture at the London School of Economics and a symposium at the Australian National University law School, 13-14 August 2015.
+Deborah Cass (1960-2013) made significant contributions to legal scholarship, which were acknowledged with two significant events after her death: the London Review of Law Annual Lecture at the London School of Economics and a symposium at the Australian National University Law School, 13-14 August 2015.

-For more details about the prize and to submit an entry, go to – https://writersvictoria.org.au/calendar/competitions/deborah-cass-prize
+For more information about the prize, including how to submit an entry, go to: https://writersvictoria.org.au/calendar/competitions/deborah-cass-prize

 To contact the Deborah Cass Prize for Writing please email: firstname.lastname@example.org

 Join our mailing list to keep in touch via our quarterly e-newsletter.

 - Helen Stitt

 Registered Office: Level 3, The Wheeler Centre, 176 Little Lonsdale Street, Melbourne VIC 3000